validatedpatterns/docs/_posts/2022-12-01-multicluster-devsecops.md

 * Deployment of Quay Enterprise  with OpenShift Data Foundations as a storage backend
 * Deployment of Quay Bridge operator configured to connect with Quay Enterprise on hub cluster
 * Deployment of ACS on managed nodes with integration back to ACS central on the hub
-* Deployment of a secure supply chain pipeline with scanning and signing tools, including ACS
+* Deployment of a secure pipeline with scanning and signing tools, including ACS

 ## Highlight: DevSecOps with Pipelines